Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## Broadcast Channels

+When many devices use the same physical channel for sending data, we call it "broadcast channel".
+All devices can receive all messages sent over that channel.
+Link layer need to deal with collisions when 2 devices are sending at the same time and interfere with each other.

 1. Collision: there are at least 2 devices transmitting at the same time
 2. Assume the sender can detect collisions.
 Our goals are:
    - main goals:
-     - Fairness: when multiple devices are transmitting, they should get equal recourses
+     - Fairness: when multiple devices are transmitting, they should get equal resources
      - If there's only 1 device transmitting, it should get all bandwith (transmission time)
    - others:
      - robust when the program crash
-     - don't add much overhead
+     - don't add much overhead, either computational, or extra usage of the channel
-     - decentralized (???)
+     - decentralized

 ### Protocol 1: Taking Turns - centralized time scheduling